ImpostorKeanu/sec-vault-gen/README.md

 ![obsidian](docs/resources/obsidian_attack.png)

-Enaging "graph view" and applying a filter with group colors on tags should yield output similar to the following, where green nodes are LOLBAS notes and red are MITRE ATT&CK:
+Engaging "graph view" and applying a filter with group colors on tags should yield output similar to the following, where green nodes are LOLBAS notes and red are MITRE ATT&CK: